ccoulombe/cq-intro-python/solutions/01-fundamentals.md

 print(patient_id)
 ```

 When we want to make use of a function, referred to as calling the function, we follow its name by parentheses.
 The parentheses are important: if you leave them off, the function doesn’t actually run!
 Sometimes you will include values or variables inside the parentheses for the function to use.
 In the case of `print`, we use the parentheses to tell the function what value we want to display.
-We will learn more about how functions work and how to create our own in later chapter.
+We will learn more about how functions work and how to create our own in a later chapter.

 We can display multiple things at once using only one print call:
 ```python
 print(patient_id, 'weight in kilograms:', weight_kg)
 ```

-We can also embed another function call, for example if we'd print the value's data type:
+We can also embed another function call, for example if we printed the value's data type:
 ```python
 print(type(60.3))
 print(type(patient_id))